Nitrokey/nitrokey-documentation/source/components/nethsm/pkcs11-setup.rst

             count: 3
             # The delay between retries, in integer seconds
             delay_seconds: 1
+          # it is possible to configure idle connections to make use of TCP keepalives, preventing the closing of connections by a firewall or detecting such cases
+          tcp_keepalive:
+            # the number of seconds before keepalives packets start being sent
+            # Corresponds to `TCP_KEEPIDLE` on Linux, `TCP_KEEPALIVE` on macOS, and the field keepalivetime of tcp_keepalive on Windows
+            time_seconds: 600
+            # the number of seconds between each keepalive packet
+            # Corresponds to `TCP_KEEPINTVL` on Linux and macOS, and the field keepaliveinterval of tcp_keepalive on Windows
+            interval_seconds: 60
+            # the number of keepalive packets being sent without a response before the connection
+            # is considered closed
+            # Corresponds to `TCP_KEEPCNT` on Linux and macOS, and is not used on Windows
+            retries: 3
+          # Time a connection can spend idle before being closed
+          connections_max_idle_duration: 1800
           # Configurable timeout for network operations.
 If a network operation takes more than, `timeout_seconds`, consider it failed.
 If `retries` is configured, it will be retried.
           # Defaults to infinite
           timeout_seconds: 10